Inzhamed/inz-portfolio/README.md

-Open or download the index.html file to view the portfolio
+Open the index.html file after cloning the repo to view the portfolio!